aapoalas/denonomicon/static/contents/types/pointers.md

 parameter, completely irrespective of the expected size of the memory the pointer should refer to.

-Any FFI symbol returning a `"pointer"`, `"buffer"` or `"function"` will return either a null or a pointer object, depending on if the pointer is a null pointer or not.
-Note that there is no difference between the three as return values, they can only be though of being different in terms of documentation at best.
+When used as return values of FFI symbols (or parameters for `Deno.UnsafeCallback`) the three pointer types `"pointer"`, `"buffer"`, and `"function"` are entirely equivalent: They can only be thought of being different in terms of documentation at best.
+Any FFI symbol returning one of these will return either `null` or a pointer object, depending on if the pointer is a null pointer or not.
+Likewise, a `Deno.UnsafeCallback` with pointer type parameters will always call the JavaScript callback with either `null` or a pointer object.

 ### Buffers

+A `"buffer"` type parameter can be thought of as being "JavaScript (V8 engine) owned memory".
+If your dynamic library's API requires the caller to allocate memory and pass a pointer to said memory into the dynamic library then you likely want to use `"buffer"` as the parameter type for that pointer.
+One common use case for `"buffer"` is to pass strings from Deno to dynamic libraries.

 Any `ArrayBuffer` or `TypedArray` (`Uint8Array` etc.) created in JavaScript can be passed as a `"buffer"` type parameter to an FFI symbol.
+It is preferable to use `Uint8Array` as your API type of choice.
+Due to limitations of V8's Fast API Deno FFI needs to choose one buffer type to optimise over all others and `Uint8Array` is the one we've chosen.

-It is also possible to get a pointer object from a buffer using the `Deno.UnsafePointer.of()` static method (requires FFI permissions) for passing as a `"pointer"` type parameter.
-Similarly, it is possible to do the reverse using `Deno.UnsafePointerView.getArrayBuffer(pointer, 1)` (setting length as 0 would return a null pointer backed buffer thanks to a V8 bug).
+It is also possible to get a pointer object from a buffer using the `Deno.UnsafePointer.of()` static method (requires FFI permissions) for passing it as a `"pointer"` type parameter.
+Similarly, it is possible to do the reverse using `Deno.UnsafePointerView.getArrayBuffer(pointer, length)` (Warning: Set length to a non-zero value, zero length buffers are interpreted as null-pointers in certain V8 APIs including the Fast API thanks to a V8 bug).

-Passing the buffer directly or passing the pointer object of the buffer is 100% equal in function from the native library point of view, the only difference is in what parameter type to declare.
+Passing the buffer directly or passing the pointer object of the buffer is 100% equal in function from the native library point of view, the only difference is in what parameter type the Deno FFI symbol can be called with.

 Note that it is much quicker to get the pointer object of a buffer using `Deno.UnsafePointer.of()` than creating an ArrayBuffer from a pointer using `Deno.UnsafePointerView.getArrayBuffer()`.
 As such, if you have a symbol that will be called with both external pointers and owned buffers, it may be better to define it as taking a `"pointer"` parameter.
-Be careful of danging pointers, though.

 Passing in a too-small buffer as a pointer parameter will likely lead to undefined behaviour and can not be recommended in any circumstances.
-Note though that a zero-length buffer may be useful to signify the end pointer of an iterator.
+Note though that a zero-length buffer subarray may be useful to signify the end pointer of an iterator.

 ### Pointer objects